 So that’s a preframe.
 It’s helping a person to be a little kinder, gentler with themselves.

-Post-framing is, let’s say you don’t speak in public because you’re afraid and you go a whole year… How’s that going to affect your business or prevent you from taking opportunities that present themselves to you?
-And what if you spend another 5, 10, 20+ years worrying about it, fearing it, missing all these opportunities, what consequences will then occur?
+Post-framing is, let’s say you don’t speak in public because you’re afraid and so you don’t go a whole year… How’s that going to affect your business or prevent you from taking opportunities that present themselves to you?
+And what if you spend another 5, 10, 20+ years worrying about it, fearing it, and missing out on all these opportunities, what consequences will occur then?
 What will you miss out on?

 So post-framing is consequential thinking.
 And sometimes it challenges a person to step up and just face something and deal with something, instead of letting it go on.

-Counter-framing will work when a context is such that when what the person says can be applied back to that person or to the speaker.
+Counter-framing will work when a context is such that when what a person says can be applied back to them.
 So if you said: “I’m afraid of confrontation” I might say: “Well it’s interesting that you’re confronting me about that right now”.

 Michael Frank: That’s funny.
 How many of these changes within NLP would you say happen consciously versus subconsciously?
-Because sometimes when an argument is presented to me, it takes some time for me to process it.
-I don’t know on the spot whether I agree or disagree.
-I just need a little time with myself to think it through.
+Because sometimes when an argument is presented to me, I don’t know on the spot whether I agree or disagree, I just need a little time with myself to think it through and process it.